prabhdeepsamra/laptop/index.md

 I layed out all of the main components on a piece of wood then cut that to size.
 The next step is the beginning of the jankiness.
 The cables that go from the power supply to the motherboard were too short, so I tore apart the side of the PSU with some pliers to get a few extra centimeters.
 Don't worry, I peeled off the "Void if Seal Broken" sticker so I can return the computer and get my money back.

 ![Image](https://user-images.githubusercontent.com/9144361/32307098-088a21c6-bf3c-11e7-911e-481c778be29b.jpg)

+The wires were still too short so I ended up having to extend them.
+22 wires cut in half and extended = 44 soldering joints.
+This took a couple hours because of the tight spacing and lack of experience.
+The $8 Hardware Fright (it's a pun, not a misnonmer) soldering arm came in handy.
+Sorry about the blur and the orientation.
+Still new to this.